-In this paper we presented a simple, highly-parallel and light-weight secure sampling approach that is designed for malicious environments.
-Our system, Preacher, can detect a wide range of misbehaviors (drops, inject, rerouting, header/payload modification, APTs, etc.), and in different settings, e.g., in datacenter or wide-area networks [?].
-We implemented Preacher using OpenFlow to evaluate the detection time, and detection throughput.
+In this paper we presented a highly-parallel and light-weight secure sampling approach that is designed for malicious environments.
+Our system, Preacher, can detect a wide range of misbehaviors (drops, inject, rerouting, header/payload modification, APTs, etc.), and in different settings, e.g., in datacenter or wide-area networks [48].
+We implemented Preacher using OpenFlow to evaluate the detection time and throughput, and used analytical methods to explore the performance/resources tradoffs.
 We also evaluated the overhead introduced by Preacher, and identified a modest increase in resource utilization at the controller, but little to no overhead on the forwarding performance of the switch.
-This makes Preacher a promising network security tool for adversarial
+This makes Preacher a promising network security tool for adversarial environments.